bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/Extra/career/roles-in-tech/technical-program-manager.md

 **What is a TPM?**

-_TPM stands for **“technical program manager”** a team that manages the coordination of business decisions and leads design through the implementation of the infrastructure._
+_TPM stands for **“technical program manager"** a team that manages the coordination of business decisions and leads design through the implementation of the infrastructure._

 **Career Path**